danieleth2/atomicals-js/README.md

 https://x.com/atomicalsxyz (X - Formerly Twitter)

-## Donate to Atomicals Development
+## Donate to Atomicals Optimize

-We greatly appreciate any donation to help support Atomicals Protocol development.
-We worked out of passion and kindness for the world, we believe this technology must exist and be free for all to use.
-Bitcoin is our one hope for freedom and digital sovereignty and we intend to do our best to make it a reality.
+We have put in effort to optimize the code.
+If it has been helpful to you, thank you for your donation.

-BTC: bc1pa5hvv3w3wjwfktd63zcng6yeccxg9aa90e34n9jrjw3thgc52reqxw6has
+BTC: bc1pe608upsgh9dc3ywv0gp8vuhqa8rmct7v6m3qm20qk3vw6lktp03qrgh3aq

 ![Donate to Atomicals Development](donate.png)
-# atomicals-js